 BB-CU equalised with an absolute beauty from Cameroon striker Bouba Abbo and gradually took the sting out of the home side, as Leandro and his pals whinged to anyone who’d listen about any decision.

 The referee was obviously getting sick of this ploy and gave them less and less.
-The 75 or so away fans; which I thought abysmal for a local derby, who played and sang full songs in tune were thoroughly enjoying their night out.
+The 75 or so away fans, which I thought was an abysmal turnout for a local derby.
+Despite this, they played and sang full songs in tune and thoroughly enjoyed their night out.
 I wished the England Band could have taken note.

 At half-time, I mingled with home fans and a large number of ex-pats as I drank ice-cold cans of Leo beer for around 40p.
 For the second half, I went behind the goal in a fan group called The Flying Portman.